 Stretching approximately 2,800 kilometres from north to south and approximately 1,000 kilometres from east to west, Greenland is the world’s biggest island.

-Most expedition and small ship cruises visit Greenland from mid-July to mid-August and go to East Greenland while a number of actual Greenland cruises begin near the international airport in Kangerlussuaq on the west coast.
+Most expedition and small ship cruises visit Greenland from mid-July to mid-August and only go to East Greenland while a number of specific Greenland cruises begin near the international airport in Kangerlussuaq on the west coast.
 Greenland is an exciting destination in the Arctic for all adventure minded travelers and has so much to offer to even an experienced explorer:

 Popular Greenland destinations include:

 • North Greenland.
-From the Disko Bay area in central West Greenland to the polar extremes of the far north, the scale of Destination North Greenland is hard to fathom.
+From the Disko Bay area in central West Greenland to the polar extremes of the far north, the scale of North Greenland is hard to fathom.
 Along a coastline stretching thousands of miles lie small communities based on hunting and fishing, in a land ruled by the polar night in winter and the summer’s midnight sun.The Ilulissat Icefjord and the Disko Bay are known for diversity in landscapes and wildlife, high quality hotels, and culinary experiences.

 • Capital Region.
 Greenland’s capital, Nuuk, is an Arctic metropolis with a small town feel, shaped by nature and known for its cultural diversity.
 As a city break in Greenland it mixes shopping, whale watching, skiing, and fine dining into a cosmopolitan experience with a backcountry twist where innovative, adaptive people, and trendsetting artists meet office workers, fishermen and hunters.
 Organic Greenlandic ingredients meet Thai spices in gourmet restaurants and cozy takeaway stores in Nuuk.
 Legends and traditions are reinterpreted by local artists, musicians, and designers.

 • South Greenland.
-Destination South Greenland is a land of jagged mountains and green pastures where sheep farms directly border ice fjords, and Norse settlement history intersects with modern Greenlandic fishing and hunting communities.
+South Greenland is a land of jagged mountains and green pastures where sheep farms directly border ice fjords, and Norse settlement history intersects with modern Greenlandic fishing and hunting communities.
 Fresh vegetables, natural hot springs on a remote island, big wall climbing, and fjord kayaking abound in South Greenland.

 Regardless of the ship type and irrespectively of your choice of season, be it early in summer when whales are abundant or on the edge of autumn when the northern lights come out, a cruise in Greenland is the perfect way to experience the country.
 If you’re after a small ship cruise or an expedition ship cruise to Greenland Wild Earth Travel can help you find a trip of a lifetime.
 We are ready to guide you through our range of different options with impartial advice so you can experience the very best of this unique destination.
 Our team are all passionate expedition & small cruise ship travellers and our knowledge and stories come from our own personal experiences.